-This exhibit highlights the Duke Poison Control Center, an official entity from 1954-1995.
-The leaders in the Duke Poison Control Center have had a profound impact on their field locally and nationally.
-From the design of the safety cap to community outreach and education, the Duke center has always been at the forefront of poison prevention and safety issues.
+This exhibit highlights the Duke Poison Control Center (1954-1995) which has had a profound impact on the field locally and nationally.
+From the design of the safety cap to community outreach and education, the Duke Center has always been at the forefront of poison prevention and safety issues.

 This online exhibit documents the Duke Databank for Cardiovascular Disease.
 The databank itself was created through the vision of Dr. Eugene Stead, chair of the Duke Department of Medicine from 1946 to 1967.
 When the Department of Medicine received a MIRU [myocardial infarction research unit] grant to place a computer on the CCU [cardiac care unit] to monitor cardiology patients, it soon became clear that the nurses on the CCU were more valuable to the project than the computer.
 Dr. Stead, however, still saw the worth of computers in medicine, and foresaw that they could become an intricate part of patient care.
 His vision was that the computer be used hospital-wide as a "computerized textbook of medicine," replacing a doctor's fallible memory of how to treat a condition or disease with a computer's infallible memory of each patient treated in the hospital.